Kaiserslautern

-Kaiserslautern (/de/; Lautre) is a town in southwest Germany, located in the state of Rhineland-Palatinate at the edge of the Palatinate Forest.
+Kaiserslautern (/de/; Lautre) is a city in southwest Germany, located in the state of Rhineland-Palatinate at the edge of the Palatinate Forest.
 The historic centre dates to the 9th century.
 It is 459 km from Paris, 117 km from Frankfurt am Main, 666 km from Berlin, and 159 km from Luxembourg.

 Kaiserslautern is home to about 100,000 people.
 Additionally, approximately 45,000 NATO military personnel are based in the city and its surrounding district (Landkreis Kaiserslautern).

 History and demographics

 Prehistoric settlement in the area of what is now Kaiserslautern has been traced to at least 800 BC.
 Some 2,500-year-old Celtic tombs were uncovered at Miesau, a town about 29 km west of Kaiserslautern.
 The recovered relics are now in the Museum for Palatinate History at Speyer.

 Medieval period

 Kaiserslautern received its name from the favourite hunting retreat of Holy Roman Emperor Frederick Barbarossa who ruled the Holy Roman Empire from 1155 until 1190.
 The small river Lauter made the old section of Kaiserslautern an island in medieval times.
 Ruins of Frederick's original castle, built 1152–1160, can still be seen in front of the Rathaus (city hall).
 A second castle, Nanstein Castle, was built at Landstuhl to guard the western approach to the city.
 Barbarossa's influence on Kaiserslautern remains today, in its nickname as a "Barbarossa city".
 Local legends claim in 1497, a nearly 6 m long pike was caught in a lake, the Kaiserwoog, with a ring saying it was placed by Emperor Frederick II, personally in 1230, later finding its way onto the city's coat of arms.

-The Stiftkirche, Kaiserslautern's oldest church, was constructed in 1250–1350.
-As the population of Kaiserslautern grew, King Rudolf von Habsburg chartered the town an imperial city in 1276.
+The Stiftkirche, Kaiserslautern's oldest church, was constructed between 1250 and 1350.
+As the population of Kaiserslautern grew, King Rudolf von Habsburg chartered the town as an imperial city in 1276.
 St. Martin's Church was built in the 14th century, originally as a Franciscan monastery church.
 Today a section of the original city wall still stands in the courtyard of the church.

 By 1375, the city of Kaiserslautern was pledged to Electoral Palatinate and therefore became subsequently part of the Wittelsbach inheritance.